amzn/selling-partner-api-samples/use-cases/fulfillment-outbound/README.md

 }
 ```

-#### Step-by-step:
-1. **Set up the API client:** Initialize the FBA Outbound API client by providing refresh token and region code.
-2. **Execute the call:** Call `cancelFulfillmentOrder` operation to cancel a specific fulfillment order with given `sellerFulfillmentOrderId`.

 ## Get package tracking details
 In order to get package tracking details, you have to setup the API client accordingly and retrieve tracking details for each package number individually.

 ### Sample Code
 Below you can find sample code for the get package tracking details operation.

+#### Step-by-step:
+1. **Set up the API client:** Initialize the FBA Outbound API client by providing refresh token and region code.
+2. **Iterate through package numbers to retrieve tracking details:** For each package number call  `getPackageTrackingDetails` operation.

 #### Java
 *Find the full code [here](https://github.com/amzn/selling-partner-api-samples/blob/main/use-cases/fulfillment-outbound/code/java/src/main/java/lambda/GetPackageTrackingDetailsHandler.java)*